cncf/techdocs/assessments/0010-etcd/etcd-implementation.md

 In an "Overview" or "Start here" page, outline etcd's user roles or personas.
 These probably include:
 - *Evaluator*: Someone trying to determine whether etcd is appropriate for their product, project, or organization.
-- *Admin or Operator*: Someonereponsible for setting up and maintaining a production etcd service.
+- *Admin or Operator*: Someone reponsible for setting up and maintaining a standalone (not installed as the backstore for Kubernetes) production etcd service.
+- *Kubernetes Admin*: Someone responsible for installing and maintaining a Kubernetes cluster that uses etcd as the backstore.
 - *Developer*: Someone incorporating or integrating etcd into an application or service.

 ## Write installation instructions for Kubernetes

 "Installation as part of Kubernetes installation" is missing.
-Write and test a procedure for this.
+This is a task for the Kubernetes Admin role.
+The etcd install page can link to Kubernetes documentation, especially in cases where the Kubernetes installation process automatically includes the etcd install.
+The etcd documentation should include etcd-specific instructions that aren't included in the Kubernetes doc.
+If in doubt, duplicating instructions between the two products is preferable to omitting documentation.

 ## Write Linux installation instructions